jrvaughan917/JRV_RetailManagementDatabase/README.md

 Allows creation of new users with login credentials.

-Allows users to create items, manage special sales pricing, manage inventory levels

-in the store and in the warehouse.
+Allows users to create items, manage special sales pricing, manage inventory levels in the store and in the warehouse.

 Allows users to create customer orders with multiple items and quantities of items.

-calculated, and completion of the sale will affect current inventory levels.
+Completion of the sale will affect current inventory levels.

 Orders will also be stored in the database.